All Episodes

 Why is Fox not talking about it?

-Why are, you know, senators not calling for her resignation?
+Why are you know senators not calling for her resignation?

-Well, where's all the Republicans?
+Where's all the Republicans?

-They're they're mom on this market.
+They're mum on this and.

-Oh God, here we go again.
+Oh, God, here we go again.

 They're not going to make this is not what they do.

-The drive-by's don't care about it because it doesn't fit the agenda.
+The drive-bys don't care about it because it doesn't fit the agenda.

 They're going to take one of their own out.

-That that's that's plus she quit when she realized that things had gone wrong.
+Plus, she quit when she realized that things had gone wrong.

 I can imagine the way this whole thing would be spun.

-I I haven't seen them lately.
+I haven't seen them lately.

 I can't believe that somewhere on Fox News, somewhere that this story hasn't at least been mentioned.

-Uh if you think the drive-by's are going to talk about this.
+You're going by the graveyard here if you think the drive-bys are going to talk about this.

-Uh Rush, she did not resign from being on the Senate Rules Committee, which is all about ethical behavior.
+Rush, she did not resign from being on the Senate Rules Committee, which is all about ethical behavior.

-Why why should she?
+Well, no, why should she?

-She's Diane Feinstein, she's a liberal Democrat.
+She's a liberal Democrat.

-Why they never do anything wrong.
+They never do anything wrong.

-That was the women's fault.
+It was the women's fault.

-They were trailer trash, and it was a bunch of right wingers bringing it up, and uh, you know, Hillary was out there defending her husband, showing her strength in the matter.
+And, you know, Hillary was out there defending her husband, showing her strength in the matter.

-There's there are two Americas.
+No, There are two Americas.

 There's a different playing field for these people.

-She didn't, she wasn't trying to profit.
+She wasn't trying to profit.

-That's not who liberals.
+That's not who liberal.

 Liberals cannot.